FAA Medical Certificate: Potential Disqualifications

-If you have any condition that may be medically disqualifying or could slow your medical approval, do not visit your AME before meeting with and discussing your options with someone like the Flight School Manager.
+If you have any condition that may be medically disqualifying or could slow your medical approval, feel free to call an AME ahead of time to ask questions or contact the Aviation Medicine Advisory Service (AMAS) at 1-866-AEROMED or through their online Confidential Questionnaire.
 Alternatively, you can contact a resource like the Aircraft Owners and Pilots Association (AOPA) to discuss your situation.
 They have experts available to help find your best route for success in the medical certification process.

 Some conditions that can be disqualifying or could slow your medical approval include but are not limited to: